-Generally, Iowa law prohibits school board members and candidates from accepting gifts and honoraria from people who may be financially affected by actions of the school board.
-Candidates are advised to inquire about the status of restrictions or reporting requirements at the time of the election by contacting the Iowa Ethics and Campaign Disclosure Board.
-(See 68B.22, Iowa Code.)
+Generally, lowa law prohibits school board members and candidates from accepting gifts and honoraria from people who may be financially affected by actions of the school board.
+Candidates are advised to inquire about the status of restrictions or reporting requirements at the time of the election by contacting the lowa Ethics and Campaign Disclosure Board (see lowa Code section 68B.22).

-GET ON BOARD: CANDIDATE & ELECTION RESOURCES
+GET ON BOARD-CANDIDATE & ELECTION RESOURCES